Who keeps the dog in a breakup? Legal expert explains custody of pets after a separation. Find out more

 If you want to specialise in a particular area of law, we also offer a range of academic Master of Law (LLM) courses, covering subjects from human rights to banking.

-At The University Law, we want to help you reach your ambitions with our range of alumni discounts.
+We want to help you reach your ambitions with our range of alumni discounts.
 Be rewarded for your hard work and loyalty when you stay on to study another course with us through our Alumni Loyalty Scheme.

 The course demands show you the requirements, prior knowledge and commitments our course will involve.